MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern.md

 [See this code in context](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web.Api/Services/SqlDatabaseConcertRepository/SqlDatabaseConcertRepository.cs#L67).

-The method populates the cache with the ten latest concerts.
+The method populates the cache with the 10 latest concerts.
 The method filters by time, sorts, and returns data to the controller to display the results.

 **Right-size the database for cost savings.** The cache-aside pattern lessens the demand on the database.
 The reduced load on the database creates a potential opportunity to select a cheaper SKU and decrease costs.
-We recommend using Azure Monitor and Azure SQL Analytics to track CPU, memory, and storage of the database to see if you can use a smaller database SKU and save money.
+You should use Azure Monitor and Azure SQL Analytics to track CPU, memory, and storage of the database.
+With these metrics, you can determine if a smaller database SKU is possible and reduce cost.

 **Keep cache data fresh.** You should periodically refresh the data in the cache to keep it relevant.
 The process involves getting the latest version of the data from the database to ensure the cache has the most requested data and most up-to-date information.
 The goal is to ensure users get current data fast.
 The frequency of the refreshes depends on the application.